-A few weeks ago, my son was set to meet with a therapist but refused to leave home.
-I can’t pick him up and move him but I can remove the remote control to the television.
+Instead of continuing to argue, I removed the remote to the television.
 I didn’t wave it around as a threat, just slipped it into my backpack and went to wait in the car.
-I can’t make him get in the car, but I can remove myself as the audience and I can remove the fun things that might tempt him to stay at home.
-In the end, he calmed down, got in the car and we weren’t more than 5 minutes late!
+I can’t make the child get into the car, but I can remove myself as the audience and I can remove the fun things that might tempt them to stay at home.
+My child came out to the car a few minutes later and we made it to the appointment nearly on time.

-This one realization has released me from the stress of feeling like I have to control every single choice he makes all the time.
+This one realization has released me from the stress of feeling like I have to control every single choice my children make all the time.
 Because, simply put, I can’t!
-Sure you feel like you’re out of control at times by only controlling what you can control, but in the end, it releases you from entering into potentially bigger battles with your child.
+It may feel out of control at first but in the end, keeping control of yourself and your environment helps both you and your child.

 Question: Are you in this season with your child?
 Have you struggled to control their choices?
 Share your story with us in the comment section below.
 You can leave a comment by clicking here.